-The environmental water release that commenced from Menindee Lakes in late May peaked at around 3.8GL per day on 5 June is now complete and flows releases at Menindee Lakes are now back to normal.
-The lower quality water reached the River Murray at Wentworth around 19 June with most of the poorer quality water from the Darling being captured in Lake Victoria, where it is being held for a period of time in order to improve its quality.
-A small portion of the poorer quality water has bypassed Lake Victoria and increased turbidity is beginning to be observed near lock 6.
+The environmental water release that commenced from Menindee Lakes in late May peaked at around 3.8GL per day on 5 June is now complete and flow releases at Menindee Lakes are now back to normal.
+This release was part of a trial to improve environmental flow connectivity between the northern and southern parts of the Murray-Darling Basin.

+The lower quality water from the trial reached the River Murray at Wentworth around 19 June with most of the poorer quality water from the Darling being captured in Lake Victoria, where it has been held to provide further dilution and improve its quality.
+A small portion of the more turbid, poorer quality water that was not captured in Lake Victoria is being observed near Lock 5.